 - Announced: August 2018

 Nikon’s purpose with this camera is to hook people in the world of Nikon DSLRs at an attractive price.
-Despite being the least expensive DSLR on this list, it’s actually quite a good camera.
+Despite being the least expensive camera on this list, it’s actually quite a good one.
 This is the top camera I recommend for many of my friends if they want to get into photography.

 The biggest selling point of the Nikon D3500 is its amazing camera sensor – the 24 megapixel DX beauty.
 This sensor is just as good as the other DX cameras on this list (even the D500 that costs $1500).
 And it’s not far behind the much more expensive FX cameras in image quality.